 3. Practice-focused case management software

 These types of systems are both cloud-based and practice-focused, so you get the best of both worlds.
-Practice areas like personal injury are very specific and a very specialized vertical, with aspects of cases aligned specifically to injury claims, the software solution for such firms should match that.
+Practice areas like personal injury are very specific and a very specialized vertical, with aspects of cases aligned specifically to injury claims, the case management software for personal injury law firms should match that.
 This means taking particular workflows, templates, and contingency fee arrangements into consideration.